holochain/docs-pages/src/pages/references/publish-app-on-holo.md

 ### New registrant --- register with Holo

-If you've previously registered with the Holo network as a hApp manager but haven't registered for any other roles, you'll also need to follow this step after we reset the hosting environment.
-If you can't log into Cloud Console anymore, we may have done a reset since your last login.

 If you've already registered for a different role (either a host or a HoloFuel user), you can skip this step and go on to [register yourself as a hApp manager](#).

 To register, go to [register.holo.host](https://register.holo.host) and choose "Yes, it's my first time registering."
 Fill out the form, selecting **hApp Manager** when asked you're registering as a HoloPort, hApp manager, or HoloFuel user.